piercoder/maclean/README.md

 DOCKER_PRUNE_UNTIL_HOURS=48 ./maclean --clean   # Clean with custom Docker prune threshold
 ```

-Default behavior: with no flags, --clean is assumed.
+If no flag is provided, --clean is run by default.

 ---